Josh Smith Preview, Player Props: Rangers vs. Athletics

 Josh Smith At The Plate

-- Smith has six doubles, five home runs and 19 walks while batting .193.
+- Smith is batting .188 with six doubles, five home runs and 19 walks.

-- In eight games this year, Smith has picked up an RBI, with more than one RBI once.
+- In eight games this season, Smith has picked up an RBI, with more than one RBI once.

-- He has scored in 27.7% of his games this year, with more than one run scored in 7.7%.
+- He has scored a run in 18 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.